pdcastro/ssh-uuid/README.md

   `DEBUG=1 ssh-uuid -v a123456abcdef123456abcdef1234567.balena cat /etc/issue`

 Common errors:

+* `scp: not found`  or  `scp: command not found`
+  Typically indicates that the `scp` program (client) is not installed in the remote service container.
+The `scp` program (client) must be installed both on the local workstation and in remote service containers.
+  This can be easily done with `apt-get install -y openssh-client` on Ubuntu or Debian, or `apk add openssh` on Alpine.
+Note: A SSH **server** does **NOT** need to be installed in either the local workstation or remote service containers.
+The only SSH **server** involved is the one that runs by default on balenaOS (host OS).

 * `socat[1355] E parseopts(): unknown option "proxy-authorization-file"`
   This error means that your system is using an outdate version of 'socat'.